bobvanderlinden/softwarebakeryblog/projects/drivedroid.markdown

 ## Version history

 <pre class="scrollable">
+v0.8.2
+* Fixed crash when no root is available
+* Fixed crash on Android 2.x

 v0.8.1
 * Fixed not being able to restore USB mode for some devices.
 * Fixed images not showing up when there's one available.